-The Lieutenant or other correctional supervisor prepares an Administrative Detention Order (ADO).
+The Lieutenant or other correctional supervisor prepares an Administrative Detention Order (ADO; BP-A0308).
+The specific reason for placement in SHU must be supported by objective evidence and clearly articulated in the narrative section of the ADO.
 A new ADO is required if an inmate's status in administrative detention changes.
+Inmates will remain in SHU for no longer than necessary to address the specific reason for placement.
 Distribution of copies is indicated on the ADO.